akashravichandran/tensorflow-nlp/README.md

 		* I have conducted an [experiment](https://nbviewer.jupyter.org/github/zhedongzheng/tensorflow-nlp/blob/master/finch/tensorflow1/multi_turn_rewrite/chinese_tagging/main/tagging_only_pos.ipynb) on the stage 1 (sequence tagging), and the result is:

-			Recall: 79.6% &nbsp; Precision: 78.7% for retrieving the keywords
+			Recall: 79.6% &nbsp; Precision: 78.7% &nbsp; for retrieving the keywords

 	* Python Inference（基于 Python 的推理）